-This document describes a system for the forwarding of encrypted HTTP messages.
-This allows a client to make multiple requests of a server without the server being able to link those requests to the client or to identify the requests as having come from the same client.
+This document describes a system for forwarding encrypted HTTP messages.
+This allows a client to make multiple requests to an origin server without that server being able to link those requests to the client or to identify the requests as having come from the same client, while placing only limited trust in the nodes used to forward the messages.